c-blake/thes/README.md

   rm adj.txt
 done
 ```
+Here 'r' is the fully restricted to reflexive/reciprocal variant while 'a' is
+the "fully filled out (everything defined & cross-referenced)" undirected
+variant and the other two are somewhere less useful in between.

 Now you can point `thes` or various `util/` programs to `--base
 ~/.config/thes/[rdua]` for various styles of undirected thesaurus.
 For
 example..